Ecohen4/NLP/harry_potter.md

 | Harry Potter and the Philosophers Stone | 17 | 77,346 | 4,550 | 4.49 |
 | Harry Potter and the Prisoner of Azkaban | 22 | 104,661 | 4,757 | 4.61 |

 [Back to Top](#Table-of-Contents)

 # Text Summarization
-As mentioned above, I decided to focus on extractive text summarization methodolgies, and the python libray ```sumy ``` has quite a few options for summarization, is quite easy to use, and produces results quickly.
+As mentioned above, I decided to focus on extractive text summarization methodologies, and the python library ```sumy ``` has quite a few options for summarization, is quite easy to use, and produces results quickly.

 I initially decided to try out eight different text summarization techniques, and evaluate them all on the same chapter.
 In terms of evaluation, since comprehension/summarization is quite difficult to quantify, I read through each summary manually, and made a judgement call as to which one was "best", in order to use that as the default summarizer.